HistoricalChristianFaith/Writings-Database/JB Lightfoot/Christian Life in the Second and Third Centuries.md

 amid the birth- throes of a new order the piercing cry is wrung from humanity in its agony and dismay.
-The great day has come which was foretold, when there should be " distress of nations with perplexity, men's hearts failing them for fear."
+The great day has come which was foretold, when there should be "distress of nations with perplexity, men's hearts failing them for fear."
 But then also the hope, the deliverance, the light, is at hand.
 Men are bidden to look up and to lift their heads,